On the hunt for great day trips from Cologne, Germany? We show you the best destinations in the area and end with ideas on where to stay in Cologne.

-One way the Pullman sets itself apart—babysitting/childcare services.
-That’s perfect if you’re travelling with family but need a night out (or alone) with your spouse.
+One way Pullman sets itself apart—babysitting/childcare services.
+That’s perfect if you’re traveling with family but need a night out (or alone) with your spouse.

 4. Dorint Hotel Cologne

-With a heated indoor swimming pool, solarium, spa and sauna, the Dorint Hotel offers something to please travellers of every age.
+With a heated indoor swimming pool, solarium, spa, and sauna, the Dorint Hotel offers something to please travelers of every age.

-The hotel’s glass facade entryway gives way to a stylishly furnished lounge, cafe, bar and restaurant.
+The hotel’s glass facade entryway gives a stylishly furnished lounge, cafe, bar, and restaurant.

 For those mornings you sleep in, they offer in-room breakfast.
 For those days you spend out in the city, they’ll pack you a lunch.

-One more neat touch—the hotel hosts its own barber shop!
-With so many facilities and services, the Dorint is a great choice for those travelling to Cologne for business, pleasure, or a bit of both.
+One more neat touch—the hotel hosts its own barbershop!
+With so many facilities and services, the Dorint is a great choice for those traveling to Cologne for business, pleasure, or a bit of both.

 5. Maritim Hotel Cologne

-Less than a block from the Rhine and a four minute walk from the Köln Hbf City Rail, the Maritim Cologne Hotel is a great home base for family and solo travellers alike.
+Less than a block from the Rhine and a four-minute walk from the Köln Hbf City Rail, the Maritim Cologne Hotel is a great home base for family and solo travelers alike.